samcottle/freecodecamp/notes/html_css.md

 ### Grids within grids (with grids...)

 This is also an option.
-Baiscally create `grid-template-columns` with `grid-template-columns`.
+Basically create `grid-template-columns` with `grid-template-columns`.